A Framework for Solving Continuous Energy and Power System Problems using Adiabatic Quantum Computing: Abstract

 \section{Abstract}

-This paper proposes a novel combinatorial optimization framework that reformulates existing power system problems into a format executable on quantum annealers.
-The proposed framework accommodates both normal and complex numbers and enables efficient handling of large-scale problems, thus ensuring broad applicability across power system problems.
-As a proof of concept, we demonstrate its applicability in two classical problems: (i) power system parameter identification, where we estimate the admittance matrix given voltage and current measurements, and (ii) power flow analysis, where we reformulate the nonlinear equations governing active and reactive power balance.
-The results show that the proposed framework effectively and efficiently solves both linear and nonlinear power system problems, and thus offers significant advantages in scenarios where traditional solvers face challenges, such as ill-conditioned systems and fault conditions.
+The increasing scale and nonlinearity of modern energy and power system problems pose significant challenges to classical numerical solvers.
+In parallel, advances in quantum and quantum-inspired hardware are expected to improve scalability and offer performance advantages for large-scale optimization problems.
+Therefore, we propose a novel combinatorial optimization framework that reformulates continuous energy and power system problems into a format executable on quantum/digital annealers.
+The proposed framework accommodates both real and complex numbers and can represent both linear and nonlinear equations.
+As a proof of concept, we demonstrate its use in three applications: (i) 2D steady conductive heat transfer for a plate with constant temperature at each edge, where coefficient and boundary condition matrices are developed to solve linear system of equations, (ii) power system parameter identification, where the admittance matrix is estimated given voltage and current measurements, and (iii) power flow analysis, which solves the governing equations for active and reactive power balance.
+As a proof of concept, the applications are run on small test cases.
+The results show that the framework effectively and efficiently addresses the three applications and therefore suggest its potential to solve a wide range of energy and power system problems.